 "The principle of exclusive appropriation must not be carried beyond things capable of improvement by the industry of man.
 If it be extended so far as to touch the right of walking over these barren sands, it will take from the people what is essential their welfare, whilst it will give to individuals only the hateful privilege of vexing their neighbors."
 This was taken up and used in Matthews v.
 Bayhead Improvement Association, a New Jersey Supreme Court case.
-There is a notion here of responding
+There is a notion here of responding to what Jim was asking about, "What things would be covered by this?"
+And there is a theory here about what would be covered by it.

-Blundell v.
+&lt;sup>15 Blundell v.
 Catterall, 106 Eng.
 Rep. 1190, 1193 (Kings Bench 1821).